Skip to content

 • source_delete

-Can only read the source.
+Can only read the source configuration.
 Permissions:

 • source_read

-Can read and use the source.
+Can read and query logs from the source.
 Permissions:

 • source_read